The Cisco Nexus K35-S FPGA SmartNIC is a 10Gbps PCI Express network interface card specifically optimized for low latency environments.

 These timestamps are available through a direct API and through Exact Capture, our free and open-source, high-rate capture system.
 Exact Capture can write tcpdump-compatible captures at line-rates to disk.

-The Cisco Nexus X10 SmartNIC K35-S includes integrated support for bridging, which can further reduce latency by hundreds of nanoseconds.
+The Cisco Nexus K35-S FPGA SmartNIC includes integrated support for bridging, which can further reduce latency by hundreds of nanoseconds.

 Normally, sharing an upstream connection between multiple servers would necessitate introducing a switch.
 The bridging feature allows the most latency-critical server to be directly connected to the upstream connection.